dfsp-spirit/libfs/README.md

 }
 ```

 See the [examples directory](./examples/) for some programs which use the library.
-Compilation instructions for g++ 9.3 are at the top of each source file, it should be easy to adapt them for your favorite C++ compiler.
+The example above is a minimal version of the [read_curv example](./examples/read_curv/read_curv.cpp).
+Compilation instructions for g++ 9.3 and clang are at the top of each example source file, it should be easy to adapt them for your favorite C++ compiler.

 ## License